How to Wash Hair in Bed With No Mess

 7. Use a small amount of shampoo to wash their hair – using too much will make it difficult to rinse out

-8. Scoop warm water to rinse hair completely
+8. Scoop warm water over the scalp to rinse hair completely

-9. If hair is very dirty, shampoo and rinse again
+9. If hair is filthy, shampoo and rinse again

 10. When hair is clean, gently remove their head from the basin